 The pilot evaluates a specific concentrated-position transition problem under the firm's own constraints: the gains budget, benchmark target, holdings-count rules, restricted names, and implementation limits.
 It compares a disciplined baseline heuristic against a constraint-aware workflow under the same rules and produces a detailed before/after comparison.

+A transition path analysis for concentrated positions is always scoped to a specific problem — not a general survey.
 See the sample pilot outcome report for a concrete example of the deliverable.

 The core inputs are: current holdings and weights, tax lots and cost basis, the target benchmark or model, the realized-gains budget, position limits, restricted names, and the holdings-count target.
+That is the core data set behind most tax-aware transition FAQ discussions with advisory teams.

 A pilot can proceed on representative or anonymized account data — full client records are not required for an initial evaluation.
 See what the analysis evaluates for the full input list.